k8stopologyawareschedwg/logtracr/DESIGN.md

 The component logs are affected by all these issues.
 Keeping the log level high is, as it stands today (March 2024), still discouraged and impractical.
 The matter is further complicated by the some compontents may require post-fact review or audit of their behaviour, regardless of how comprenshive and solid their testsuite it is.

-This is because some component decision may depend on the request and on the cluster state, which can be impossible to mock.
+This is because some component decision may depend on the request and on the cluster state, which can be impossible to predict and/or mock.
 In the best case scenarios, the cluster state is mockable only after it is known, which severely limits the investigation scope.
 So it is especially important to have enough data to troubleshoot issue, which once again calls for high verbosiness.